 No matter which audience you cater to, the CIPS designation will provide you with the knowledge, research, network and tools to globalize and expand your business.

 CIPS Network (National Association of REALTORS®)

 The CIPS Network is made up of real estate professionals in over 60 countries, who focus on an international clientele.
 Through NAR's alliances with 81 national and regional Cooperating Associations worldwide, more and more members are joining the network from outside the United States.

 Books, eBooks & Other Resources

-Our eBooks collection contains a plethora of both audio and electronic books for learning a diversity of foreign languages and international business.
-Below you will find a sampling of materials available; to identify additional materials visit our Library Catalog Advanced Search page and search for Subject: International or Subject: Foreign
+Our eBooks collection contains a wealth of both audio and electronic books for learning a diversity of foreign languages and international business.
+Below you will find a sampling of materials available.

 Learn a foreign language such as Arabic, Chinese, English, French, Italian, Japanese, Russian, or Spanish!
 Check out our foreign language eBooks here (select “Foreign Language Study” from the Subject drop-down menu).

-Internet Resources and Services for International Real Estate Information (Adobe eReader, Kindle)
+Internet Resources and Services for International Real Estate Information (eBook)